Meta-Learning Guided Pruning for Few-Shot Plant Pathology on Edge Devices

 \subsection{Plant Disease Detection Systems}

-Deep learning approaches to plant pathology have achieved impressive accuracy on curated datasets like PlantVillage \cite{plantvillage2016, nature2022plant}, which contains over 50,000 images of diseased and healthy leaves across 38 classes.
+Deep learning approaches to plant pathology have achieved impressive accuracy on curated datasets like PlantVillage \cite{plantvillage2016, nature2022plant}, which contains over 50,000 images of diseased and healthy leaves across 38 total classes (26 disease classes + 12 healthy classes).
 More recent efforts, including PlantDoc \cite{plantdoc2019} and PlantSeg \cite{plantseg2024}, have emphasized in-the-wild image collection and pixel-level segmentation annotations.

 Lightweight architectures for agricultural deployment have received growing attention.
 SugarcaneShuffleNet \cite{sugarcaneshufflenet2025} achieved 98\% accuracy on sugarcane disease classification with a 9.26 MB model, demonstrating the potential for efficient field deployment.
 Real-time object detection frameworks like YOLOv4 have shown exceptional performance for leaf disease detection \cite{aldakheel2024yolov4}, achieving rapid inference times suitable for mobile and edge devices.
 Vision-language models like SCOLD \cite{scold2025} have shown promise for zero-shot and few-shot disease identification by leveraging textual symptom descriptions alongside visual features.